-As at 31 December 2015 the Group has classified the assets and liabilities related to companies in Tula Region as disposal groups held for sale.
-The Group intends to complete the sale by the end of 2016.
+As at 31 December 2016, the Group has classified the assets and liabilities related to companies in Leningrad region as disposal groups held for sale.
+The Group intends to complete the sale by the end of 2017.
+As at 31 December 2015, the Group classified the assets and liabilities related to companies in Tula Region as disposal groups held for sale.
+The Group completed the sale in 2016.